KGHALAMB/AirStage/v2_manual_test_results.md

   "success": true
 }

-## Example Workflow: User signing up/in
+## Example Workflow: User editing booking

 The API calls are made in this sequence when a booking is to be altered
 1. `Get Booking`